Selling Unregistered Securities – Is It Legal?

 Fraud Victims Can Take Action

-If you lost a substantial amount of money because you were sold unregistered securities, you need to take immediate action.
+Did you lose a substantial amount of money because a broker, or brokerage firm was selling you unregistered securities?
+You need to take immediate action.
 You should get your claim into the hands of an experienced investment fraud attorney without delay.
 Our team can review your case, and determine exactly what you need to do next:

 - If you are a public investor, then you should have never been offered unregistered securities in the first place.
 A broker doing so was committing a per se violation of U.S. securities law and FINRA guidelines.